BEST Books on Guatemala: Read Before You Go!

 The writing is terrific.
 Even if you’ve read Bitter Fruit, the story is still engrossing as Llosa highlights some of the key and eccentric players who were involved in the events of that time.

 Being familiar with the events of 1954 before reading Harsh Times will make it easier and more enjoyable to read.
 I think Llosa assumes his readers already know about the coup.
-You can get some background knowledge on the events and people by also reading Bitter Fruit or Central America’s Forgotten History.
+That’s why I recommend reading Bitter Fruit or Central America’s Forgotten History for reading this book.

 By Francis Goldman (1992)